-In addition, recall from the discussion of shortest-path distances in Section 2.1 above that such distances are derived from an underlying road network.
+In addition, recall from the discussion of shortest-path distances in the section Clusters above that such distances are derived from an underlying road network.
 In the present application, distances between adjacent municipalities, $r_1, r_2 \in R$, are defined in terms of the shortest-route distance between their municipality offices on the public road network in Japan.
-The relevant road-network data is taken from Hokkaido-chizu Co.
-Lit.[5].
-From the computed shortest-route distances between neighboring municipalities, the corresponding shortest-path distances and shortest-path sequences of municipalities between each pair of municipalities are then obtained.27
+The relevant road-network data are taken from Hokkaido Chizu, Co.
+Lit.
+(2002).
+From the computed shortest-route distances between neighboring municipalities, the corresponding shortest-path distances and shortest-path sequences of municipalities between each pair of municipalities are then obtained.28